brudolce/codewars/README.md

 <a target="_blank" href="https://www.codewars.com/users/brudolce"><img src="https://www.codewars.com/users/brudolce/badges/large" alt="codewars badge large" /></a>

 Repository for my solutions to Codewars challenges (katas): </br>
-Katas are divided by difficulty, the lower the kyu, the more difficult the challenge is.</br></br>
+Katas are divided by difficulty, the lower the kyu, the more difficult the challenge is.</br>
+Main languages: JavaScript and Python.
+There are a couple of stuff in Java, Ruby and SQL</br></br>

 ### Katas information and lists